 Here’s how you can download Fraps and apply it to Counter-Strike:

-1. Go to the official Fraps website using this link.
+- Go to the official Fraps website using this link.

-2. Next, go to the “Download” section of the website.
+- Next, go to the “Download” section of the website.

-3. Click on the “Download Fraps” hyperlink, and the program should start being installed.
+- Click on the “Download Fraps” hyperlink, and the program should start being installed.

-4. Once Fraps is installed, set your preferred settings under the “FPS” section.
+- Once Fraps is installed, set your preferred settings under the “FPS” section.

 What Happened To net_graph?

-Back then, in Counter-Strike: Global Offensive, one of the most useful commands in the entire game was net_graph 1.
+Back in Counter-Strike: Global Offensive, one of the most useful commands in the entire game was net_graph 1.
 The net graph command displays a handful of useful information such as FPS, and also network-related information such as ping and packet loss.

 That command used to be the best way to display FPS in CS:GO, however, Valve decided to completely remove it from the game for some reason.
 It is really weird that Valve deleted this command, as almost every Counter-Strike player has utilized it at some point.

-It is a shame since the net graph quite literally displays every performance and network related information, as well as the fact that the size and positioning of it could be adjusted to fit personal preferences.
-Unfortunately, the CS2 net graph command cannot be found in the game anymore.
+It is a shame since the net graph quite literally displayed every performance and network related information, as well as the fact that the size and positioning of it could be adjusted to fit personal preferences.

 How Many FPS Is Good For CS2?